 Swap the Strap

-All DSLRs come with a strap, but it’s well worth changing it for a different one.
+All DSLRs come with a strap, but it’s really worth changing it for a different one.
 It’s not really a matter of functionality (most basic straps work pretty similarly), but more an issue of security and blending in.

 Think of it this way: would you travel with one of those expensive luggage sets with the brand logo plastered all over the bags?
 This is the same thing.
 Wearing the manufacturer’s name around your neck does little except show off that you’re carrying expensive electronics.